 3. Sterile Adhesive Bandages

 Butterfly bandages, for example, are great to help close up larger lacerations.
-Knowing what you tend to use most, but also be preparing for all scenarios, will help you decide on the assortment of bandages to always keep in your kit.
+Knowing what you tend to use most, but also preparing for all scenarios, will help you decide on the assortment of bandages to always keep in your kit.

 4. Adhesive Tape